inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 -----------------

-1. Open the attribute table for the :guilabel:`POI_Sleman_OSM` layer by selecting it in the layers list and clicking the :guilabel:`Open Attribute Table` button
+1. Open the attribute table for the :guilabel:`POI_Sleman_OSM` layer by selecting it in the Layers panel and clicking the :guilabel:`Open Attribute Table` button
    (or right-click on the layer and select :menuselection:`Open Attribute Table`).